mattermost/docs/source/administration/config-settings.md

 **Driver Name** (`"DriverName": "mysql"`)

-"mysql": enables driver to MySQL database; "postgres": enables driver to PostgreSQL database.
+`mysql`: enables driver to MySQL database; `postgres`: enables driver to PostgreSQL database.
 This setting can only be changed from config.json file, it cannot be changed from the System Console user interface.

 **Data Source** (`"DataSource": "mmuser:mostest@tcp(dockerhost:3306)/mattermost_test?charset=utf8mb4,utf8"`)

 This is the connection string to the master database.
-When **DriverName**="postgres" then use a connection string in the form “postgres://mmuser:password@localhost:5432/mattermost_test?sslmode=disable&connect_timeout=10”.
-This setting can only be changed from config.json file, it cannot be changed from the System Console user interface.
+When **DriverName**="postgres" then use a connection string in the form `postgres://mmuser:password@localhost:5432/mattermost_test?sslmode=disable&connect_timeout=10`.

-**Data Source Replicas** (`"DataSourceReplicas": []`)

-This is a list of connection strings pointing to read replicas of MySQL or PostgreSQL database.
-If running a single server, set to DataSource.
 This setting can only be changed from config.json file, it cannot be changed from the System Console user interface.

 **Maximum Idle Connections** (`"MaxIdleConns": 10`)